 City of Caves

 A system of man-made caves carved into the sandstone beneath the city of Nottingham has been developed into a modern, award-winning attraction known as The City of Caves.
-Anglo-Saxons orginally inhabited the caves, whose lifestyle is depicted in dramatic presentations for visitors who come to explore Nottingham's 'underworld'.
-Over the centuries, the Caves have been put to various uses by the locals, and were saved by protestors when developers planned to build a modern shopping centre over the top of them.
+Anglo-Saxons originally inhabited the caves, and their lifestyle is depicted in dramatic presentations for visitors who come to explore Nottingham's 'underworld'.
+Over the centuries, the caves have been put to various uses by the locals, and were saved by protestors when developers planned to build a modern shopping centre over the top of them.
 Now guided tours take visitors through the caves and through the ages, from the mystical 'Enchanted Well', through a working medieval tannery, to the Victorian slum of Drury Hill and a World War II bomb shelter.
 Please note that The City of Caves is not wheelchair accessible.